100askTeam/100ask_lvgl_docs/docs/get-started/pc-simulator.md

 <summary>查看原文</summary>
 <p>

-You can use any IDE for the development but, for simplicity, the configuration for Eclipse CDT is what we'll focus on in this tutorial.
+You can use any IDE for development but, for simplicity, the configuration for Eclipse CDT is what we'll focus on in this tutorial.
-The following section describes the set-up guide of Eclipse CDT in more details.
+The following section describes the set-up guide of Eclipse CDT in more detail.

 **Note: If you are on Windows, it's usually better to use the Visual Studio or CodeBlocks projects instead.
 They work out of the box without requiring extra steps.**